TheDolentCity/paladins-of-awoudan/src/content/docs/introduction.md

 description: A brief intro to this website.
 ---

+The Christian God is dead and Shadow unfurls across the world.

+The touch of the Great Shadow twists beasts and men into misshapen things.
+These beings are called the Umbral.
+For most living things there is nothing to do but flee before them.
+Only the Omens stand against them.

+When God was slain, the Fell Gods were released.
+Pagan deities of yore, they are cunning, ruthless, selfish, and spiteful; but they do not wish to see the world fall to darkness.
+Their blessings come in the form of the Omens, children born under a dark sign, but with divine radiance in their heart.
+The Omens can withstand the presence of the Umbral creatures, and so they are trained with sword, shield, wands, and horse.
+They are our Paladins; our last hope.

+---

 **Paladins of Awoudan** is a grimdark, arthurian, tactical roleplaying game.
-Players take on the role of Paladins, cursed knights devoted to the Order of the Ring.
-The land of Awoudan is encased in shadow and filled with horrid beasts.
+Players take on the role of Paladins, cursed knights devoted to the Ring Lord.
+The land of Awoudan is falling to the Great Shadow.
 If it will one day have a bright future, you will not live to see it.

 You can read more about important events here: [history](/setting/history)